jzebker/Pewlett_Hackard_Analysis/README.md

 </tbody>
 </table>

-• roughly a third of mentorship eligible employees have been in their current position for more than 30 years (from_date before 1991); a breakdown by title is below
+• roughly a third of mentorship eligible employees have been in their current position for more than 25 years (from_date<'1996-01-01'); a breakdown by title is below

-<p align="center">Mentorship Eligibility by Title (>30 years with current title)</p>
+<p align="center">Mentorship Eligibility by Title (>25 years with current title)</p>
 <table class="tg" align="center">
 <thead>
   <tr>